-Ourselves - our senses, our bodies, growth and what we need to be healthy, past and present events in our lives and those of our families.
+Using our topic of 'Ourselves' we will explore our senses, our bodies, growth and what we need to be healthy.
+We will look at past and present events in our lives and those of our families.
 We will look at our immediate school environment and our local area.
 Seasons - we will collect and observe autumnal objects, talk about the weather and the change from summer to autumn.
 We will use simple ICT devices such as i-pads and programmable toys.
 We will discuss celebrations such as birthdays and Christmas and build an awareness of the passing of time.
+We will make a class timeline of significant events in our school year.